Dr John Harvey

 The black books are The Story of Black (2013) and Men in Black (1995).

-I can report also that my novel The Subject of a Portrait (2014), about a famous Pre-Raphaelite love-knot, survived an exacting critique in The Pre-Raphaelite Society Review, which found the Ruskin marriage 'vividly and viscerally present', and the novel itself 'a true page-turner' which 'becomes impossible to put down'.
+I can report also that my novel The Subject of a Portrait (2014), about a famous Pre-Raphaelite love-knot, recently survived an exacting – and scholarly -- critique in The Pre-Raphaelite Society Review, which found the Ruskin marriage 'vividly and viscerally present', and found the novel itself 'a true page-turner' which 'becomes impossible to put down'.

 As to my personal story: in 1967 I travelled the short distance from Magdalene College to Emmanuel to take up a Research Fellowship.
 I have been a Fellow of Emmanuel ever since.
-I might have seen little of the world if I had not married Julietta Papadopoulou, who is like me a scholar and lecturer in English literature, but in addition is Greek, so that necessarily I now know two sides of Europe's culture.
-Julietta also writes novels, and her new novel One Third of Paradise has just been shortlisted for the London Hellenic Literary Award, and placed in 'the great tragic tradition from the Greeks to Shakespeare'.
+I might have seen little of the world if I had not married Julietta Papadopoulou, who is like me a scholar and teacher of English literature, but in addition is Greek, so that necessarily I now know two sides of Europe's culture.
+Julietta also writes novels, which so far have been shortlisted for four literary prizes, while her new novel One Third of Paradise was in the final, closely-fought contest of two for the London Hellenic Literary Award 2016.

-My new book last year, The Poetics of Sight, and my other critical books and novels, are mentioned in my 'profile page' (see link below).
+My other critical books, and novels, are mentioned in my 'profile page' (see link below).

 Otherwise, in Emmanuel, apart from doing my stint as supervisor, director of studies, tutor, praelector, Vice-Master and magazine-editor, I was much involved with the Picture, Plate and Furniture Committee, and later with the College Picture Guild, which bought the contemporary paintings at the car-park end of the South Court Picture Gallery.